+86 1510-529-7925 [email protected]

 It is hard for me to pinpoint what I don’t like about this lens, but most images that I shoot with it, leave me feeling like something is not quite right.
 Something is missing.

-I used the lens for about 3 weeks in China, but winter was coming to China, which means lots of haze in the air and it is difficult to shoot outdoors with the pollution.
-I left soon afterward and went to South Africa for a little holiday, and then went to Vietnam, Cambodia, Thailand and back to China for work.
-During those three months, I found that I hardly used the Fujifilm XF 23mm F2 lens and I just did not like the images I was capturing with the lens.
-So let us take a quick look at how this lens renders, the sharpness and the autofocus of the lens.
+I used the lens for about three weeks in China, but winter was coming, which means lots of haze in the air, making it difficult to shoot outdoors with the pollution.
+I left soon afterward and went to South Africa for a little holiday, then to Vietnam, Cambodia, Thailand, and back to China for work.
+During those three months, I found that I hardly used the Fujifilm XF 23mm f/2 lens and did not like the images I was capturing with it.
+So, let us take a quick look at how this lens renders, the sharpness, and the autofocus.

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review